Leroyst03/VISU-5.2/README.md

 ## Overview

 This repository contains the codebase for VISU-5.2, a JavaScript-based application likely related to visualization and control systems.
 It utilizes Node.js for its backend and interacts with a database.
-The application appears to manage AGVs (Automated Guided Vehicles), semaphores, orders, and communications, potentially within an industrial automation setting.
+The application manage AGVs (Automated Guided Vehicles), semaphores, orders, and communications, potentially within an industrial automation setting.

 ## Key Features & Benefits